MicrosoftDocs/dynamics-365-fraud-protection/content/evaluate-poc.md

 ## Prerequisites

 - To participate in a Fraud Protection POC, you must have an Azure Active Directory (Azure AD) tenant.
-If you do not already have an Azure AD tenant, you can sign up for one.
+If you don't already have an Azure AD tenant, you can sign up for one.
 - To start a Fraud Protection POC, Microsoft or a Microsoft authorized partner must first provide you with a promotion code.
-If you do not have a promotion code, see [Get started with Fraud Protection](https://dynamics.microsoft.com/get-started/?appname=fraudprotection) to contact a partner and request one.
+If you don't have a promotion code, see [Get started with Fraud Protection](https://dynamics.microsoft.com/get-started/?appname=fraudprotection) to contact a partner and request one.

 ## Fraud Protection POC capabilities